dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 If something wasn't properly installed, the imports will raise an error message.
-In that event, you must go back to the installation (Step 1) before proceeding further.
+In that event, you must go back to the installation step before proceeding.
 If there are no errors, we are ready to dive in further.

 #### 🎯 Preparing datasets
-After the imports, we must now read the labeled images and bounding boxes into the `jupyter` notebook.
+After the imports, we must now load the labeled images and bounding boxes.
-This is also known as parsing the data and can be accomplished with the following
+This is also known as parsing the data and is accomplished with the following

 ```python
 parser = parsers.VOCBBoxParser(annotations_dir="data/labeled", images_dir="data/labeled")